Nesco Baby Back Ribs fall off the bone, and have smoky, tangy flavor. No outdoor grill? These ribs are your answer.

-In an effort to clean up the air in Glendale, barbecues were banned.
-This doesn’t mean you don’t occasionally smell Kabob grilling in the neighborhood, we have a few really good Greek and Armenian restaurants, and there is the odd grandfather protectively guarding his kabob laden grill, who when challenged says “No English!”
+As you know, California has had some exceptionally bad fires.
+In an effort to prevent them, barbecues were banned in all but single family dwellings in California Fire Code Chapter 3, Section 308.1.4 .
+This doesn’t mean you don’t occasionally smell Kabob grilling in the neighborhood, we have a few really good Greek and Armenian restaurants, and there is the odd grandfather protectively guarding his kabob-laden grill, who when challenged says “No English!”
 But, for the rest of us, sadly the days of my Weber Smokey Joe wafting its fragrance under noses, making mouths water, and stomachs growl, are over.
 So, what’s a girl to do?

 Nesco to the Rescue